forestbiotech-lab/miRPursuit/docs/source/gettingstarted.rst

    * Step 3: Tasi
    * Step 4: Mircat
    * Step 5: Reporting

+ Specific file mode
+ * **--fasta${NC}** (In specific mode. i.e. no -f and -l) Set the program to start using fasta files.
+If no sequence of libraries are given then the argument can be a specific fasta file (uncompressed for now).
+ * **--fasta${NC}** (In specific mode. i.e. no -f and -l) Set the program to start using fasta files.
+If no sequence of libraries are given then the argument can be a specific fasta file (uncompressed for now).
+ * **--lib${NC}** (Optional) (In specific mode. i.e. no -f and -l) Set the library number to be attributed to the file.
+Should be coupled with --fasta or --fastq.

 Both fasta and fastq options work in the same manner they require the preceding string to the sequential numbering that all libraries have in common.
 Ex: